-Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the parent company only financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China, and for such internal control as management determines is necessary to enable the preparation of the parent company only financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, and International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the parent company only financial statements, management is also responsible for assessing the ability of Kura Sushi Asia Co., Ltd. to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Kura Sushi Asia Co., Ltd. or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is also responsible for assessing the ability of Kura Sushi Asia Co., Ltd. and its subsidiaries to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Kura Sushi Asia Co., Ltd. and its subsidiaries or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance, including the audit committee, are responsible for overseeing the financial reporting process of Kura Sushi Asia Co., Ltd.
+Those charged with governance, including the audit committee, are responsible for overseeing the financial reporting process of Kura Sushi Asia Co., Ltd. and its subsidiaries.

-Auditors' Responsibilities for the Audit of the Parent Company Only Financial Statements
+Auditors' Responsibilities for the Audit of the Consolidated Financial Statements

-Our objectives are to obtain reasonable assurance about whether the parent company only financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the auditing standards of the Republic of China will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error.
-Misstatements are considered material if individual or aggregate amount of misstatements could reasonably be expected to influence the economic decisions of users taken on the basis of these parent company only financial statements.
+Misstatements are considered material if individual or aggregate amount of misstatements could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.

-As part of an audit in accordance with the auditing standards of the Republic of China, we exercise professional judgment maintain professional skepticism throughout the audit.
+As part of an audit in accordance with the auditing standards of the Republic of China, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We have also performed the following tasks: